luau-lang/luau/rfcs/require-by-string.md

 Missing aliases in `.luaurc` are inherited from the alias maps of any parent directories, and fields can be overriden.

-Additionally, if an alias is bound to a relative path, the path will evaluated relative to the `.luaurc` file in which the alias was defined.
+Additionally, if an alias is bound to a relative path, the path will be evaluated relative to the `.luaurc` file in which the alias was defined.

 Finally, providing support for alias maps within the Roblox engine is out of the scope of this RFC but is being considered internally.